GRIPHERO

 2) Biological contamination

-Kimberley Clark Professional carried out research in 2011 into the most unhygienic surfaces we touch.
-Travel Company Busbud carried out a similar study in 2016.
+Kimberley Clark Professional carried out research into the most unhygienic surfaces we touch.
+Travel Company Busbud carried out a similar study.

 Right at the top of the list is the fuel pump handle (along with the fuel pump ATM-style buttons used to select fuel and pay at the pump) with over 70% of handles carrying the germs which pose a high risk of developing a serious illness.